Join the next Adventure!

 Special Launch Deals Available Now!

-If you like the sound of the desert adventures why not book yourself some nights now at a reduced rate?
-Be part of this new venture – and get away from the next cold, grey winter in style?
-Check the schedule for where we plan to be, and book your stay aboard – dates are freely changeable (subject to availability and any price difference).
+Be part of this new venture – want to try out the Overland Yacht concept?
+Try it out on the maiden voyage and help us with trials for a reduced rate.
+Or check the schedule for where we plan to be, and book your stay aboard – dates are freely changeable (subject to availability and any price difference).

 EXAMPLE: Joining for 2 weeks in Marrakesh and leaving in Dakhla would give you a taste of the historic city, the Atlas Mountains, the Sahara Desert and Atlantic Coast (including a drive along the wet sand of La Plage Blanche at low tide), and ending in the kite-surfers’ paradise of Dakhla Lagoon.
-Pretty much the same experience as Yury captured in this video, though with a bigger, more comfortable truck!
-A 15 night stay including 4 nights in hotel accommodation would cost a total of £1560** per person inclusive of food/drink.
+Pretty much the same experience as Yury captured in this video, though this time staying in comfort aboard our exclusive Overland Yacht!
+This all-inclusive stay including 4 nights in hotel accommodation ‘ashore’ would cost £2870 per person.

 Costs & Causes